Alexandria Stadium

 Alexandria Stadium (إستاد الأسكندرية) is a multi-purpose stadium in the Moharram Bey district of Alexandria, Egypt.
-It was built in 1929 by King Fouad I. Alexandria stadium now has a capacity of 13,660 after the remodeling and renovations in 2016–2017.
+It was opened in 1929 by King Fouad I. It is the oldest stadium in Egypt and Africa.

+After its remodeling and renovations in 2016–2017, Alexandria stadium now has a capacity of 13,660.
 The stadium hosts the Al-Ittihad football team and has been the scene of international tournaments, including the inaugural of the 1951 Mediterranean Games.
 It was a venue for the 1986 African Cup of Nations and the 2006 African Cup of Nations editions, and hosted the Group B matches during the 2019 African Cup of Nations.

 Architecture

 The stadium was designed by Russian architect Vladimir Nicohosov, who was influenced by Islamic architecture.